Through Aug. 2, 2026

-This exhibition showcases the work of eight Baltimore-based teen photographers who participated in the Walters Art Museum’s third annual teen photography program, Through Our Eyes.
+This exhibition showcases the work of 8 Baltimore-based teen photographers who participated in the Walters Art Museum’s third-annual teen photography program, Through Our Eyes.
 This program offers a ten-week course from March–May where teens learn photography and professional development skills from a professional photographer and museum staff.
 While exploring the museum and Mount Vernon, teens captured photos focusing on the themes of self-portraiture and identity inspired by Douriean Fletcher: Jewelry of the Afrofuture.
 Each teen selected two images taken during the program to display.

 Now in its third year, this exhibition features work from students representing Baltimore City and County high schools: Baltimore City College High School, Baltimore Leadership School for Young Women, Baltimore School for the Arts, Kenwood High School, Paul Lawrence Dunbar High School, and Reginald F. Lewis High School.